 If you don’t plan, then you won’t succeed.
 Businesses without goals or specific objectives in mind will not only lack direction but are destined to fail.

 In fact, according to the strategic software company, Cascade; 67% of strategies fail due to poor execution.
 That’s over two-thirds!
 And it highlights the need for an effective IT strategy that’s guided by experts.

 Creating an IT strategy is an organisation-wide effort, and it’s well worth the investment.

 All good IT strategies start with a complete audit of your business and IT systems.

 An IT audit is an in-depth analysis of your company’s IT policies, operations and entire infrastructure.
 It investigates whether the current systems are actually up to scratch, in line with industry best practices and align with your business goals.
 The audit should also uncover any risks associated with your IT infrastructure and provide you with the next steps to help reduce these risks.

-An IT audit takes a high level of skill, time and investment in auditing software.
+An IT audit takes a high level of skill, time and investment in auditing software and lays the foundation to build your IT strategy on.
 So, if you have an in-house IT team but don’t have the right resources to complete your IT audit to the correct standard, you’re best off seeking outsourced help.

 At Netitude, we have helped hundreds of businesses build their IT strategy.
 Learn more about our IT audits here of book in a meeting with our experts below.
 We promise we don't bite!